Hiromi Uehara: The Trio Project

-Uehara's Trio Project brought together Anthony Jackson, who was previously a guest on the Brain album, and drummer Simon Phillips.
+Uehara's Trio Project brought together before 2011 the late American bassist Anthony Jackson (d.
+2025), who was previously a guest on the Brain album, and drummer Simon Phillips.
 The group made four albums together: Voice (2011), Move (2012), Alive (2014), and Spark (2016).
 Move and Alive both charted inside the top 10 on the U.S. Billboard Jazz Album charts, while Spark reached the number one position.

+Following Jackson's death in 2025, Hiromi has moved forward with new iterations of the ensemble which became called Sonicwonder in 2025.
+The current format is a new quartet, featuring Hadrien Feraud on bass, Gene Coye on drums, and Adam O'Farrill on trumpet.
+Hiromi is set to bring back the "Trio Project" name for a new tour and recording in Fall 2026 called the Trio Project Revival, with Simon Phillips returning on drums, and James Genus as the new bassist.

 Instruments

 In a 2010 interview, Uehara said she plays the Yamaha CFIII-S concert grand piano, Nord Lead 2, Clavia Nord Electro 2 73, Clavia Nord Stage Piano, and Korg microKORG.

 Personal life

 Uehara married Japanese fashion designer Mihara Yasuhiro in 2007.
 They met after she performed at one of his fashion shows in Milan the year before.